norsys/rothenberg/README.md

 Then execute `docker system prune -f` to clean the docker environment, and try to reproduce the problem.
 If the problem disappears, say thanks to Gandalf and enjoy!
 But if the problem always exists, open an issue to help us to improve `rothenberg`.

-### Guidelines to open an issue

-Please, describe your problem precisely and give maximum information about your environment:
+If you open an issue, describe your problem precisely and give maximum information about your environment:

 - Operating system ;
 - `docker` version, do `docker --version` to obtain it ;